neuronsimulator/nrn/programming/math/vector.rst

             vec.indgen(5)
             vec.contains(30)

-        returns a 1, meaning the vector does contain an element whose value is 30.
+        returns True, meaning the vector does contain an element whose value is 30.

         .. code-block::
             python

             vec.contains(50)

-        returns a 0.
+        returns False.
 The vector does not contain an element whose value is 50.

     .. note::